aliadnani/todo-ci/README.md

 ## TODO

 - Write tests
+- Docker image
-- Configurable timezone for deadline checking - currently just uses naive UTC
+- Configurable timezone for deadline checking -  right now only naive UTC is being used
 - Detailed display mode that shows inline code snippets along with their todos (maybe using `bat`)
 - Configurable files to search/ignore TODOs for
 - General code cleanup